-- 147. By failing to reinitiate consultation after the Corps' and the Service's legal duty to do so was triggered under the ESA, the Corps' and the Service's inaction constitutes agency action "unlawfully withheld or unreasonably delayed" pursuant to Section 706(1) of the APA. - 148.
-For all of these reasons, Federal Respondents' actions and omissions violate the ESA and the APA.
-Petitioners are harmed by these violations in the manner described in paragraphs 12-31.
+162. By failing to reinitiate consultation and issue a legally compliant biological opinion after the Corps' and the Service's legal duty to do so was triggered under the ESA in response to the August 2018 notice letter, the Corps' and the Service's inaction constitutes agency action "unlawfully withheld or unreasonably delayed" pursuant to Section 706(1) of the APA.